The (Ideal) Path to Diagnosis

 • AI-assisted imaging to make even subtle lesions visible (e.g., Scanvio Medical from Zurich)

-Imagine a future where a simple biomarker test raises early alarms, or AI provides imaging insights that might escape even experienced specialists.
+Imagine a future where a simple, non-invasive biomarker test raises early alarms, or AI provides imaging insights that might escape even experienced specialists.
 These developments are not science fiction - they are happening NOW and could help finally break through the long diagnostic delay.

 I share this flowchart not only as a visualization but also as an invitation to ponder: How can we best unite clinical experience and new technologies to optimize endo diagnosis?